US could be on the cusp of a surge in Covid-19 infections, but vaccinations will limit the damage - KRDO

 Meanwhile, vaccinations have accelerated as officials race to get as many shots into arms as quickly as possible.

-More than 73.6 million Americans have received at least one dose of a Covid-19 vaccine, according to CDC data.
-And about 40 million people are fully vaccinated — roughly 12% of the US population.
+About 75 million Americans have received at least one dose of a Covid-19 vaccine, according to CDC data.
+And about 41 million people are fully vaccinated, or roughly 12% of the US population.

 But challenges — including vaccine hesitancy, disinformation and inequities — remain, and it’s not entirely clear when the US will hit herd immunity — the point at which enough people are protected against the virus to suppress spread.